Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

 Since each frame is *adjacent* in the texture, the pixel interpolation that naturally occurs when sampling a texture on the GPU can be used to **get frame linear interpolation for free**. *UVs between two frames will average them*, allowing the V axis to be *scrolled* for smooth animation.

+> [!IMPORTANT]
+> UVs may be stored in 16 bits by default in some game-engines, including Unreal Engine and so precision issue might become an issue with large textures.
+Thus interpolation might occur between frames but also between pixels as well, something that is discussed in later sections

 [img](Documentations/Images/)